-Class Presentation and Essay (group/individual)
+3. Class Presentation and Essay (group)

 Students will research and present a selected topic relevant to interpersonal communication in nursing practice.
 Students will also evaluate their own interpersonal communication during this process.
 Research will be conducted in small groups and findings will be presented and discussed with the class.
 A four-page group essay summarizing the topic and findings will form one part of the essay.
-A two-page individual student evaluation of their interpersonal communication during the assignment process will form the second part of the essay.
-A video/DVD record of each group's presentation will assist the student to evaluate their interpersonal communication.
-Suggested topics will focus on increasing student knowledge of interpersonal communication theory and practice for professional nursing.
+Selected topics will focus on increasing student knowledge of interpersonal communication theory and practice for professional nursing.